alyciakb/jekyll-now/_posts/2018-09-29-DriveOrNot.md

 **Transit Cost:** Due to mandatory UBC transit enrolment, I will say this fee is $0.

 **Car Share Cost:** I researched Modo, Car2Go, Zipcar, and Evo, and found Modo to be the best option for me.
-It would cost $30-45 per round trip, so it is too expensive to use for every commute, but can use it occassionally, about 3 times per month.
+It would cost $30-45 per round trip, so it is too expensive to use for every commute, but can use it occasionally, about 3 times per month.

 **Carpool Cost:** My teammate drives to practice regardless, so I would simply pay her half the cost of gas - $4.12 per rountrip.